gunj007/RNA-Seq/docs/DESeq2_analysis.md

 write.csv(data, file = "proteincoding_geneids_name.csv")
 ```
-> since we have geneids with there version no.s we can either remove the version otherwise it will through a error or we can extract the gnene_name, gene id so while name we can label with gene name anyway is fine
+> since we have geneids with there version no.s we can either remove the version otherwise it will through a error or we can extract the gnene_name, gene id so we can fetch name we can label with gene name anyway is fine
+> Biomart and sone other packages were tried but version no. for ensembl_ids is ERR

 ```rscript
 # rownames were 1st assigned to gene ids